Comprehensive Salary Management in Enterprises: 2026 Guide

 - Monthly Nominative Social Declaration (DSN)

-- Salary transfers and settlement of contributions to social bodies
+- Salary transfer and settlement of contributions to social bodies

-- Archiving of payroll documents for the required legal period
+- Archiving of payroll documents for the legal duration

 In France, the legal minimum wage is set by the SMIC (Salaire Minimum Interprofessionnel de Croissance), revalued each year.
-As of 1 November 2024, it reached €1,801.80 gross per month for 35 weekly hours, or €11.88 per hour.
-Revaluations in 2025 and 2026 follow the same legal indexation mechanism.
+As of 1 November 2024, it reached €1,801.80 gross monthly for 35 weekly hours, or €11.88 per hour.
+The 2025 and 2026 revaluations follow the same indexation mechanism.

 - Accounting: integration of payroll entries in the general ledger